 - Identifying a 12-Step or other support or fellowship meetings in the community.

 - Steps to take if relapse is imminent.

 Patients are also encouraged to participate in our Aftercare Group therapy.
-The group meets weekly to help patients overcome challenges, cope with stress and explore ways to continue to develop a healthy, balanced lifestyle.
+The group meets weekly at our rehab center in Jacksonville and St. Augustine to help patients overcome challenges, cope with stress and explore ways to continue to develop a healthy, balanced lifestyle.
 During therapy, patients practice giving and receiving advice, and develop bonds that can sustain them through life’s challenges.

 Our Aftercare Group offers a forum for individuals in recovery to share their experiences, to laugh with each other and to provide sober support and fellowship.
 Patients may participate in the Aftercare Group for months or years post-treatment, in recognition of the chronic nature of addiction.
-The Aftercare/Continuing Care Program keeps our therapists in contact with our patients, so we have a better chance of spotting any warning signs of relapse early, and intervening to either halt relapse before it occurs or before the addiction gets out of control.
-The Aftercare Group also keeps patients connected with our Recovery Keys alumni community, so that former patients have peers to turn to if they’re starting to struggle and an easy way of letting Recovery Keys’ treatment teams know.
+The Aftercare/Continuing Care Program keeps our chemical dependency counselors in contact with our patients, so we have a better chance of spotting any warning signs of relapse early, and intervening to either halt relapse before it occurs or before the addiction gets out of control.
+The Aftercare Group also keeps patients connected with our Recovery Keys alumni community living throughout Jacksonville and St. Augustine, so that former patients have peers to turn to if they’re starting to struggle and an easy way of letting Recovery Keys’ treatment teams know.

 At Recovery Keys, you are never in this alone.
-The risk of relapse is an unfortunate fact of life for those in recovery – the impact of drugs and alcohol on the brain are just that powerful.
+The risk of relapse is an unfortunate fact of life for those in recovery – the impact of drugs, opioids, pain medications and alcohol on the brain are just that powerful.
 But we are committed to providing the support and resources that will give our patients and former patients the best chances of a lifelong recovery.